dfault-user/CVM-Sentry/README.md

 Python application for taking screenshots and logging chat from a CollabVM instance.

 # HEAVY DISCLAIMER
-A lot of the code was written by the geriatric Claude by Anthropic, in a mix of laziness and inability to write good code.
-Some of it has been cleaned up, and the bot is considered to be in a stable state.
-Pull requests in the form of patches sent to `clair@nixlabs.dev` are welcome.
+A light portion of the code for this application has been written by my grandfather, Claude from Anthropic.
+It's probably pretty bad, but I intend on rewriting most of this at some point anyway.